NileshArnaiya/nilesharnaiya.github.io/_pages/about.md

 I'm currently working as a Machine Learning Engineer with a SA-based startup (Casabio.org), I'm building a product on mentoring.
 Manifesting you know.
 I'm in the process of making my own business identity as my fuel for jobs is as less fueled as the New Star trek movie.
 PS: I come from a business(Baniya) family who are extremely religious(as per them) but don't follow it religiously.

-Love making friends - any comma in the previous three words and it's a disaster.
+Love making friends - any comma, in the previous three words and it's a disaster.

 I'm a serial conference traveller and organizer for various conferences.